 We are encouraging our children to try to follow typical weekday routines.
 We are setting sufficient work for 3 – 4 hours a day, but as parents you may choose for your child to do more or less than this.
 This can be blocked in the morning or done as smaller chunks during the day.

 We recommend that phones, tablets etc. are not kept nearby while your child is studying as they tend to be distracting.
 We also know that too much screen time can be unhealthy and so we have tried to provide a blend of learning activities (workbooks, practical activities, live and recorded teaching, links to excellent external resources such as BBC and Oak)

 As well as plenty of exercise and healthy eating, keeping healthy also involves keeping good sleep patterns.
 Primary pupils should aim for at least 10 hours each night, going to bed at an appropriate time and turning their ‘tech’ off.

 Please do not worry if you think your child is starting to fall behind or is very disinterested in the work.
 These are unusual times and many of our children will be anxious.
 It will impact on the progress of all children and we will work together to address these issues when school reopens.
-The children bounced back in Autumn and they will do so again.
+The children bounced back previously and they will do so again.